-Retail Opportunity Investments Corp. ("ROIC") is organized in an UpREIT format pursuant to which Retail Opportunity Investments GP, LLC, its wholly-owned subsidiary, serves as the general partner of, and ROIC conducts substantially all of its business through, its operating partnership, Retail Opportunity Investments Partnership, LP, a Delaware limited partnership (the "Operating Partnership"), together with its subsidiaries.
+Retail Opportunity Investments Corp. ("ROIC") is organized in an UpREIT format pursuant to which Retail Opportunity Investments GP, LLC, its whollyowned subsidiary, serves as the general partner of, and ROIC conducts substantially all of its business through, its operating partnership, Retail Opportunity Investments Partnership, LP, a Delaware limited partnership (the "Operating Partnership"), together with its subsidiaries.
 ROIC reincorporated as a Maryland corporation on June 2, 2011.
 ROIC has elected to be taxed as a REIT, for U.S. federal income tax purposes, commencing with the year ended December 31, 2010.

-ROIC commenced operations in October 2009 as a fully integrated and self-managed REIT, and as of March 31, 2022, ROIC owned an approximate 93.4% partnership interest and other limited partners owned the remaining approximate 6.6% partnership interest in the Operating Partnership.
+ROIC commenced operations in October 2009 as a fully integrated and self-managed REIT, and as of September 30, 2022, ROIC owned an approximate 93.6% partnership interest and other limited partners owned the remaining approximate 6.4% partnership interest in the Operating Partnership.
 ROIC specializes in the acquisition, ownership and management of necessity-based community and neighborhood shopping centers on the west coast of the United States, anchored by supermarkets and drugstores.

-As of March 31, 2022, the Company's portfolio consisted of 90 properties (89 retail and one office) totaling approximately 10.2 million square feet of gross leasable area ("GLA").
-As of March 31, 2022, the Company's retail portfolio was approximately 97.2% leased.
-During the three months ended March 31, 2022, the Company leased or renewed a total of approximately 417,000 square feet in its portfolio.
-The Company has committed approximately \$2.5 million, or \$26.92 per square foot, in tenant improvements, including building and site improvements, for new leases that occurred during the three months ended March 31, 2022.
-The Company has committed approximately \$145,000, or \$1.54 per square foot, in leasing commissions, for the new leases that occurred during the three months ended March 31, 2022.
-Tenant improvement and leasing commission commitments for renewed leases were not material for the three months ended March 31, 2022.
+As of September 30, 2022, the Company's portfolio consisted of 94 properties (93 retail and one office) totaling approximately 10.6 million square feet of gross leasable area ("GLA").
+As of September 30, 2022, the Company's retail portfolio was approximately 97.8% leased.
+During the nine months ended September 30, 2022, the Company leased or renewed a total of approximately 1.2 million square feet in its portfolio.
+The Company has committed approximately \$13.5 million, or \$43.64 per square foot, in tenant improvements, including building and site improvements, for new leases that occurred during the nine months ended September 30, 2022.
+The Company has committed approximately \$925,000, or \$3.00 per square foot, in leasing commissions, for new leases that occurred during the nine months ended September 30, 2022.
+The Company has committed approximately \$925,000, or \$3.00 per square foot, in leasing commissions, for new leases that occurred during the nine months ended September 30, 2022.
+The Company has committed approximately \$925,000, or \$3.00 per square foot, in leasing commissions, for new leases that occurred during the nine months ended September 30, 2022.
+The Company has committed approximately \$925,000, or \$3.00 per square foot, in tenant improvements, including building and site improvements, for renewed leases that occurred during the nine months ended September 30, 2022.
+The Company has committed approximately \$889,000, or \$1.01 per square foot, in tenant improvements, including building and site improvements, for renewed leases that occurred during the nine months ended September 30, 2022.
+Leasing commission commitments for renewed leases were not material for the nine months ended September 30, 2022.